Councillor Holly Bruce says Glasgow needs 'Green shake up' to deal with waste issues

-The 28-year-old Greens councillor Holly Bruce – who won against Glasgow City Council leader Susan Aitken in first preference votes at the recent council elections – said there is “room for improvement” in council administration.
+Greens councillor Holly Bruce, 28, who won against Ms Aitken in first preference votes at last week’s council elections, said there was “room for improvement” in council administration.

-Her comments come after Susan Aitken faced criticism for her administration’s handling of the “waste crisis” impacting Glasgow.
+Her comments come after Ms Aitken faced criticism for her administration’s handling of the “waste crisis” impacting Glasgow.

-“She’s not the only person making those decision.
+“She’s not the only person making those decisions.
 The whole administration needs a shake up.
-There’s obviously things she’s said to the media and I feel those concerns but I feel there’s a lot of blaming rather than working together.”
+There’s obviously things she’s said to the media and I feel those concerns, but I feel there’s a lot of blaming rather than working together.”

 Read More

-The most-voted for Glasgow Councillor said Ms Aitken would “probably not” get the same amount of criticism around waste management if she was a man, however, added: “That’s not to excuse the administration who have not done enough.
+The most-voted for Glasgow councillor said Ms Aitken would “probably not” get the same amount of criticism around waste management if she was a man.
+However, Ms Bruce added: “That’s not to excuse the administration who have not done enough.

 Green plans around waste management will be a “street-by-street” approach as Ms Bruce said each ward has its “unique issues”.

-The 28-year-old said she is keen to focus on key issues such as waste issues, women’s safety and rent controls.
+The 28-year-old said she was keen to focus on key problems such as waste issues, women’s safety and rent controls.

-Ms Bruce said Scottish Greens are “open to working constructively” with other parties as the political power hold of Glasgow City Council is yet to be revealed.
+Ms Bruce said the Greens were “open to working constructively” with other parties as the political power hold of Glasgow City Council is yet to be revealed.

-However, it is likely that with the most seats in Glasgow, 37, the SNP will form some sort of power-sharing agreement with the Greens who have ten seats.
+However, it is likely that with the most seats in Glasgow – 37 – the SNP will form a power-sharing agreement with the Greens, which hold ten seats.

-Ms Bruce added: “There is nothing I can reveal so far but there will be a full council in a week or two."
+Ms Bruce said: “There is nothing I can reveal so far, but there will be a full council in a week or two."

-Discussing the Green’s position as ‘kingmakers’, Ms Bruce: “The reason we won out in first preferences is because we’ve been campaigning for six months with activists that live in the area.
+Discussing the Green’s position as ‘kingmakers’, Ms Bruce said: “The reason we won out in first preferences is because we’ve been campaigning for six months with activists that live in the area.

 "It was through listening to people and the things they want are transport, rent controls and better waste management.